ti-cortex-m4/demo-java-completablefuture/doc/article.md

 >In _synchronous_ programming, the main thread starts an axillary task and blocks until this task is finished.
 When the axillary task is completed, the main thread continues the main task.

 >In _asynchronous_ programming, the main thread starts an axillary task in a worker thread and continues its task.
-When the worker thread completes the auxiliary task, it notifies the main thread (for example) with a callback call.
+When the worker thread completes the auxiliary task, it notifies the main thread, for example, with a callback call.

 1) The advantage of the synchronous implementation is the simplest and most reliable code.
 The disadvantage of this implementation is the longest execution time (because all tasks run sequentially).